Bob

 Aviation minor with various fields of study to prepare for service in missions,

-military, airlines, corporate, charter, etc. USAeroFlight,
+military, airlines, corporate, charter, etc. USAeroFlight.

-LLC. of Greenville provides all aviation equipment, courses and instruction.
+of Greenville provides all aviation equipment, courses and instruction.

 Additional fees apply.